 Why Hassan II Mosque Should Be on Every Morocco Itinerary

-Leaving the mosque, the ocean breeze seemed to carry more than just the scent of the sea or the call to prayer.
+If you’re putting together a list of things to do in Casablanca, this is the one that earns its place on every version of that list.
+As i was leaving the mosque, the ocean breeze seemed to carry more than just the scent of the sea or the call to prayer.
 But also the pride of an entire nation and preserved heritage.
-As for you, dear future visitor, I hope it’s an invitation to feel, to understand, and to observe a magnificent building, and the hard work of everyone who made this possible.
+As for you, dear future visitor, I hope it’s an invitation to feel, to understand, and to observe a magnificent building and the hard work of everyone who made this possible.
 A mosque that will stand tall for generations to come and will continue to tell its story gracefully right next to the Atlantic Ocean.

 About the Author